Enjoying and Loving Yourself

 7 octillion, or more than 7 trillion trillion.)

-• If uncoiled, the DNA in all of your body’s cells would stretch 10 billion miles.
+• If uncoiled, the DNA in your body’s cells would stretch 10 billion miles.
 That’s long enough to reach from here to Pluto… and back!

 • The brain contains 86 billion nerve cells joined by 100 trillion connections.
 This is more than the number of stars in the Milky Way.

-• If the human eye was a digital camera it would have 576 megapixels.
-At the time of this blog in 2019, the most expensive digital camera in the world has 200 megapixels and cost $45,000… see how valuable you are?
+• If the human eye were a digital camera, it would have 576 megapixels.
+At the time of this blog, in 2019, the most expensive digital camera in the world had 200 megapixels and cost $45,000.
+See how valuable you are?

 • Like fingerprints, each human tongue has its own unique print; there’s literally no one like you!